neka-nat/cupoch/README.md

 sudo make install-pip-package
 ```

+## Getting Started

+Please see how to use cupoch in [Getting Started](https://github.com/neka-nat/cupoch/blob/master/docs/getting_started.md) first.

 ## Results
 The figure shows Cupoch's point cloud algorithms speedup over Open3D.
 The environment tested on has the following specs: